It seems we can't find what you're looking for.

 • Help insulate the wound.

-Uses for Hydrocolloid Dressings
+Hydrocolloid Dressings Uses

 With or without an adhesive border, hydrocolloid dressings are ideal for no- to medium-exudate, uninfected wounds, including: